lumenchristishoping-source/Pariter/README.md

 # Virtual Storage

 A software-only, RAM-based, ephemeral storage system - no disk dependency.
-Files are split, compressed, and kept in continuous motion through small falling boxes in anonymous memory, never written to disk.
+Files **(which are only documents like logs, geojson, txt, md, csv, pdfs and other written files not videos, images and archives)** are split, compressed, and kept in continuous motion through small falling boxes in anonymous memory, never written to disk.

 On top of that, a hardened security layer: real AES-GCM encryption